 Drift is a measure of how different the production distribution is from the baseline distribution on which the model was trained.
 In practice, the distributions are approximated using histograms and then compared using divergence metrics like Jensen–Shannon divergence or Population Stability Index.
-Generally when constructing the histograms, every event contributes equally to the bin counts.
+Generally, when constructing the histograms, every event contributes equally to the bin counts.

 However, for scenarios with large class imbalance the minority class’ contribution to the histograms would be minimal.
-Hence, any change in production distribution with respect to minority class would not lead to significant change in the production histograms.
+Hence, any change in production distribution with respect to the minority class would not lead to a significant change in the production histograms.
 Consequently, even if there is a significant change in distribution with respect to the minority class, the drift value would not change significantly.

 Fiddler has implemented two solutions for class imbalance use cases.